Photoshoots Are Fun!

 Make A Schedule

 Like I said earlier, planning is key!
 It is imperative that you make a schedule for your shoot.
-Having a schedule will help make sure everyone knows what they are getting into and it will give them something to go off of the day of.
+Having a schedule will help make sure everyone knows what they are getting into and it will give them something to go off of.

 You can mail the schedule out with the mood board; this will help give everyone a sense of what is going on.
 Make sure you send these documents about a week ahead of time so that everyone can be on board.